What is the DISC Behavioral Model?

 Steady Style people are Slow-paced and People-oriented.

-Steady people emphasize cooperating with others to carry out a task and prefer being part of a team rather than working alone.
+Steady people emphasize cooperating with others to carry out a task and prefer to work as part of a team rather than alone.

 They are stable, predictable, even-tempered, friendly, sympathetic with others, and very generous with loved ones.